munificent/game-programming-patterns/book/service-locator.markdown

 The technique this uses is called *dependency injection*, an awkward bit of jargon for a very simple idea.
 Say you have one class that depends on another.
-In our case, our Locator class needs an instance of the IAudio service.
-Normally, the Locator would be responsible for constructing that itself.
-Dependency injection instead says that outside code is responsible for *giving* that dependent object to our Locator (i.e. injecting it into it).
+In our case, our `Locator` class needs an instance of the `Audio` service.
+Normally, the locator would be responsible for constructing that itself.
+Dependency injection instead says that outside code is responsible for *giving* that dependent object to our locator (i.e. injecting it into it).

 </aside>

-The static `getAudio()` function does the locating -- we can call it from anywhere in the codebase and it will give us back an instance of our `IAudio` service to use:
+The static `getAudio()` function does the locating -- we can call it from anywhere in the codebase and it will give us back an instance of our `Audio` service to use:

 ^code 5